 Free Electone sheet music and registration data for 何日再相見.

 Since I didn’t share drum data for my previous Electone post, this would be my first proper Electone music post for this year.

-Am sharing this too for all Electone students and keyboardists currently trapped at home because of COVID-19 quarantines and lockdowns.
-I wouldn’t dare remotely claim myself to be giving out Electone tutorials.
+Am also dedicating this post/arrangement to all Electone students and keyboardists currently trapped at home because of COVID-19 quarantines and lockdowns.
+I wouldn’t dare claim myself to be giving out Electone tutorials.
 But I hope to at least provide you with some supplementary materials to kill time with. 🙂

 Yeah.
 Back in those app-less days, “learning” Traditional Chinese meant having a musty dictionary beside me, and checking it every few minutes.
 Believe it or not, I persevered in this arduous task, in the end taking months to finish reading the whole saga.

 I was such an imp back then.
 I’m also lucky in that whoever graded my paper didn’t fail me outright.
 Oh wait, I got an A1 for the subject!

 Yamaha Electone Sheet Music and Registration Data for 何日再相見 (The Return of the Condor Heroes 1983)

 Warning!
 The registration and Finale PrintMusic files are zip files!
 You might need to disable your virus/malware protection before downloading.

-- Like what I did for most songs last year, this arrangement is based on the original Teresa Cheung recording.
+- This arrangement is based on the original Teresa Cheung recording.
 I’d say it’s at least 90 percent of that.

 - There’s nothing too difficult about it, except for the arpeggio accompaniment in the beginning bars.
 On that, I’d probably could have gotten the motifs to play as a pad/phrase effect given some investigation.
 But I thought, oh why bother?
 It’s a good left-hand drill.

 - Further on (2), I will shamefully confess it took me a while to get the arpeggio right!
 Other than giving me a sore wrist, I kept going out of time!
 I eventually managed to do it by taking small breaks in between drills, and slightly stressing the beginning note of each count.
 Sitting slightly to the right of the bench helps to relieve wrist strain too.